flexseth/playground-docs-updates/wp-content/convert-to-html-pages/options.md

 ## Working with `options` in Blueprints
 `options` allow you to pass environment data to a blueprint, provided to customize the blueprint's behavior.
+## Options in Blueprints
+`Options` allow you to pass environment data to a blueprint, provided to customize the blueprint's behavior.

 Environment variables are a way to pass dynamic values to a program or script at runtime.
 They are commonly used to configure and customize the behavior of applications.
 In the context of the code you provided, options can be passed as environment variables to the blueprint.